Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 ./gradlew :app:compileProdDebugKotlin
 ```

 The output APKs are written below `app/build/outputs/apk/prod/debug`.
-ABI splitting is enabled, and
+ABI splitting is enabled for
-the Android plugin may also produce a universal artifact.
+`arm64-v8a` only, and the universal APK is disabled.

 The `dev` and `prod` product flavors select different analytics implementations in `:common`.
 The
 dev implementation imports Firebase Analytics, but its dependency is currently commented out in